we are FAST

 FAST-ie \ ‘fæste \ noun

-1. an energetic, intelligent, enthusiastic human being who works at Fast Enterprises.
+1. an energetic, intelligent, enthusiastic person who works at Fast Enterprises.

 3. someone who is open to adventure and wants to experience new places around the world.

 Our spouses, significant others, children, and pets are FASTies, too!
 Their inspiration and support are essential to our success.
 We are a software company, but more importantly, we are the FAST family!

 Work where you live; live where you work!
 Relocation is something that sets FAST apart.
 We work side-by-side with our clients, learning from each other daily.
 Relocation provides the opportunity to explore new communities and cultures.

 “I love the aspect of being able to travel while doing what I love.”

 1 Victoria, British Columbia – The sunrises and sunsets in British Columbia are breathtaking.
 Add those to your sailboat in the inner harbor of Victoria, and you’ve found yourself living a dream.

 2 Boise, Idaho – Boise is a hidden gem known as “The City of Trees.”
 Situated in Treasure Valley, the city is becoming known for its brews, which you’ll want to pair with some Idaho potatoes.

 3 Winnipeg, Manitoba – Located at almost the center of North America, Winnipeg is known for their abundance of picturesque parks and fun events, all year long.

 4 Sante Fe, New Mexico – If the outdoors interest you, then Sante Fe is your home for both outdoor activities such as climbing, biking, and hiking, as well as artistic pursuits and a vast art culture.